olincollege/Harmonograph-Visualizer/README.md

 ## How to Run The Program
 Pull the files:
-    -pendulum.py
+    - pendulum.py
-    -plotting.py
+    - plotting.py
-    -controler.py
+    - controler.py
-    -main_visualizer.ipynb
+    - main_visualizer.ipynb
-Open the main_visualizer file ina jupyter notebook and run the cells.
-You will be propted for imput and the plots will show below as well as saving as svg files.
+Open the main_visualizer file in a jupyter notebook and run the cells.
+You will be propted for input, and the plots will show below as well as saving as svg files.